Do You Really Need In-Floor Heating?

-The best types of flooring to install underfloor heater systems are tiles and stone.
-However, there are other types of flooring that can be used, such as:
+The best types of flooring to install electric under floor heater are tiles and stone.
+However, there are other types of heated flooring options that can be used, such as:

 Tile and stone floorings have high thermal conductivity.
 This means that the heat from an underfloor heating pipe or wire transfers to the floor surface quickly.
 Tile and stone have the capability to retain heat, thus making the system efficient.